What is action for education?

 How long can i come for?

-Providing as much stability for our students and beneficiaries is important not only for the provision of education at a consistently high level, but also the social and psycho-social support of students attending the schools.
+Providing as much stability for our students and beneficiaries is important not only for the provision of education at a consistently high level, but also to safeguard the social and psycho-social wellbeing of students attending the schools.

 Yes, you can!
 We are looking for enthusiastic and committed volunteers from around the world.
 You can help us in many ways: